How do I find a PIPS?

 1) Advertised PIPS opportunities

-A wide variety of PIPS opportunities are brought to our attention on an ad-hoc basis throughout the year.
+A wide variety of PIPS opportunities are brought to the attention of the DTP on an ad-hoc basis throughout the year.
 These are circulated to students as they arise.
 Please check your email for PIPS opportunities and follow the enclosed application instructions, as these differ for each opportunity.

-The most recent advertised opportunities can be found on the right-hand side of each page on this website.
+The most recently advertised opportunities can be found on the right-hand side of each page on this website.

-For the full list of advertised PIPS opportunities, CLICK HERE
+For all current and previously advertised PIPS opportunities, CLICK HERE

 2) Approach previous PIPS hosts

-You can be inspired by the list of organisations that have hosted PIPS interns over the last few years.
+You may find inspiration in the list of organisations that have hosted PIPS interns over the last few years.
 Please approach these organisations sensitively as they may or may not be in a position to host another PIPS student.
-If in doubt, speak to your local PIPS contact.
+If in doubt, speak to your local PIPS Contact.

 Click here to go to the list of previous PIPS hosts